-Located in western Africa and comprising four main regions, coastal swamp, the interior plateau, the Sierra Leone Peninsula, and thickly forested mountains, Sierra Leone is a mid-sized country with a recent tragic past.
-The civil war, which lasted for over a decade, resulted in tens of thousands of casualties and over 2.5 million displaced people.
+Located in Western Africa and comprising four main regions, coastal swamp, the interior plateau, the Sierra Leone Peninsula, and thickly forested mountains, Sierra Leone is a mid-sized country with a recent tragic past.
+Its civil war, which lasted for over a decade, resulted in tens of thousands of casualties and over 2.5 million displaced people.
 As the war ended only in 2002, the country is still recovering from such a massive shock.
 Sierra Leone faces many challenges, the most prominent being a poverty rate of over 60% of the population.
 Additionally, the country faces issues with high levels of illiteracy, government corruption, and physical infrastructure that has yet to be repaired after the brutal fighting during the war.